janfiszer/deforestation-in-Poland/README.md

 The potential reasons and applicable solution are described deeply in the [report](https://github.com/janfiszer/deforestation-in-Poland/blob/main/report.pdf).

 ## Note
-The external dataset from Kaggle will be used for training the model, while the Sentinel-2 imagery will be used for testing the model's performance on real-world data.
+The external dataset from Kaggle was used for training the model, while the Sentinel-2 imagery used for testing the model's performance on real-world data.

+# Bonus
+As a follow-up with the same data a GAN (Generative Adversarial Network) was trained for a short time.
+See [here](https://www.kaggle.com/datasets/quadeer15sh/augmented-forest-segmentation/code).